Scalar, electromagnetic, and Dirac perturbations of regular black holes constituting primordial dark matter: Quasinormal modes

 For the massless fields considered here, the quasinormal spectrum is not only useful for ringdown itself: it can also be employed to approximate the corresponding grey-body factors.
 The reason is that, for single-barrier effective potentials, the WKB scattering quantity $\K_{\ell}(\Omega)$ entering the transmission probability can be related directly to the dominant quasinormal frequencies.
 In the standard notation the partial grey-body factor is written as

 with $\Omega$ denoting the real scattering frequency.
 According to the correspondence derived in Eqs.~(3.5)--(4.6) of Refs.~\cite{Konoplya:2024gbf,Konoplya:2024vuj}, the eikonal limit already allows one to reconstruct $\K_{\ell}(\Omega)$ from the fundamental mode $\omega_{\ell 0}$ alone, whereas beyond that limit a more accurate estimate is obtained by supplementing $\omega_{\ell 0}$ with the first overtone $\omega_{\ell 1}$.
-Thus, once these lowest quasinormal frequencies are known, one can infer the transmission coefficients semi-analytically without solving an additional scattering problem.
+For the real scattering frequency ($\Omega)$, the correspondence can be written in the following way \cite{Konoplya:2024gbf,Konoplya:2024vuj,Bolokhov:2024otn}